Sn0op1/ps5-uart-dashboard/README.md

         Click "Connect" to start monitoring.

-## 🖼️ Screenshots

-## Include screenshots of the application interface here to showcase its features.
 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.